mvicente88/Spotify-Clone/README.md

-# Spotify
+# Spotify Clone with Angular

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.0.
+This project is a Spotify simulation and clone developed using [Angular CLI](https://github.com/angular/angular-cli) version 16.2.0.
+It aims to replicate the core functionalities of the Spotify music streaming service, including searching and playing songs, managing playlists, exploring artists and albums, and personalized recommendations.

 ## Development server